Dukeyeboah/Film-Finder/README.md

+#Film-Finder

-Film-Finder: type in movie and hit search.
+Type in movie and hit search.
 You can save movies into a watchlist stored on local storage.

 Simple Movie search App